Birational boundedness of rationally connected Calabi-Yau 3-folds: Introduction

-Motivated by Alexeev's work in dimension two, we may expect that boundedness holds for rationally connected klt Calabi--Yau varieties and consider the following conjecture. \begin{conj} Fix a positive integer $d$.
+Motivated by Alexeev's work in dimension two, we may expect that boundedness holds for rationally connected klt Calabi--Yau varieties and we are lead to consider the following conjecture. \begin{conj} Fix a positive integer $d$.
 The set of all rationally connected klt Calabi--Yau varieties of dimension $d$ forms a bounded family. \end{conj}

 As it is not hard to show that the singularities of rationally klt Calabi--Yau varieties have bounded discrepancies (cf. Lemma \ref{klt=e-klt}), Conjecture \ref{conj1} is a special case of the following conjecture generalizing the BAB Conjecture.